I write about things I find interesting, and although I am not an expert, I have fun learning as I research. I hope you like the results!

 My next experience was back home in England, at Chester Zoo.
 They have a bat sanctuary there that is in almost complete darkness when you first walk in through the plastic flaps that prevent the bats from escaping.
 I sat down on a bench for a while to orientate myself to the lighting and to try and rationalise my impending build-up of fear of the bats flying above me.
 Once I could see where I was going and the general layout of the inner sanctum, I started to see huge fruit bats everywhere!

 The fear building as they flew around, I set off on the pre-determined path around the enclosure and tried to stay calm.
-I succeeded right up until the point where I arrived at a tunnel that is only just higher than a six feet tall man and somewhere between eight to ten feet wide.
-Bats were flying through this tunnel too and it took all my nerve to walk through.
+I succeeded right up until the point where I arrived at a tunnel that was only just higher than a six-foot-tall man and somewhere between 8 and 10 feet wide.
+Bats were flying through this tunnel too, and it took all my nerve to walk through.
 By the time I got to the end, I was a gibbering wreck, bent double and going as fast as I could, past small children who were enjoying their experience with these wonderful animals.

 Facing My Fear

 So, you can imagine my trepidation when my bird-loving wife was making suggestions that she would love to get a pet bird.
 I put off the thought until her birthday was coming around and decided to bite the bullet, grab the bull by the horns and be a sweet, loving husband (!)

 I did a little research on what kind of birds make good pets, and we went to a breeder of budgerigars in our town.

 Walking into his aviary, where there was row upon row of cages with ‘budgies’ as they are more commonly known here in the UK, was a little unnerving, but I had come this far and wasn’t going to back out now.
 He took out the young budgie we selected, put him in a carrier box, gave us some food and other goodies, which amounted to almost giving us the bird for free, and we went on our way with my phobia-in-a-box.